drewblount/Simple-GA/README.md

-#####I'm implementing the "Simple Genetic Algorithm" described in Chapter 1 of Melanie Mitchell's book "Genetic Algorithms".
+#####This is a Scala implementation of the "Simple Genetic Algorithm" described in Chapter 1 of Melanie Mitchell's book "Genetic Algorithms".
 I'm assuming you have sbt installed on your computer.
 I'm really new to sbt, so I don't know how to do much.
 But I can direct you to a Scala shell and describe how to use this code.

 from the home directory of this project, type: